PersiaML/tutorials/src/customize-a-persia-job/index.md

 more advanced features: ..

-## Configuring Embedding Servers
+## Configuring Embedding Worker

-Embedding servers include middleware server and parameter server.

-A embedding middleware server runs asynchronous updating algorithm for getting the embedding parameters from the embedding parameter server; aggregating embedding vectors (potentially) and putting embedding gradients back to embedding parameter server.
+A embedding worker runs asynchronous updating algorithm for getting the embedding parameters from the embedding parameter server; aggregating embedding vectors (potentially) and putting embedding gradients back to embedding parameter server.
 You can learn the details of the system design through 4.2 section in our [paper](https://arxiv.org/abs/2111.05897).
 Generally, you only need to adjust the number of instances and resources according to your workload.

+## Configuring Embedding Parameter Server

 A embedding parameter server manages the storage and update of the embedding parameters according to [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) policies.
 So you need to configure capacity of the LRU cache in the configuration file according to your workload and available memory size.
 In addition, the capacity means the max number of embedding vectors, not the number of parameters.